Technical Platform on the Measurement and Reduction of Food Loss and Waste (TPFLW)

 The results displayed on the Food Loss and Waste Database will change over time as more information is incorporated into the dataset.
 The preliminary data led to the identification of several knowledge gaps and areas where capacity development is needed:

-Effective comparison of data is presently hindered by a lack of comparability on many levels: different measurement methodologies across space and commodities, and estimates that may not be repeated over time.
+Effective comparison of data is presently hindered by a lack of comparability on many levels: different measurement methodologies across space, commodities, and estimates that may not be repeated over time.

 The variability in the available data show the need to measure losses carefully and with reliable methods.
 More importantly, the gaps in the data by country, commodity, and for entire tracts of the supply chain call all stakeholders to act to increase the quality and quantity of available data.
 A sound evidence base is critically needed to support good investment and policy decisions.

-The 2019 State of Food and Agriculture on Food Loss and Waste incorporates modelled loss estimates that stem from the first dataset batch from the database.
-The food loss estimation model was developed by FAO Statistics Division in 2016-2018 and serves as a basis for the SDG process in the absence of actual data.
+The 2019 State of Food and Agriculture on Food Loss and Waste incorporated modelled loss estimates that stemmed from the first dataset batch from the database based on a food loss estimation model developed by the FAO Statistics Division in 2016-2018.
+The FLW database keeps serving as a basis for SDG reporting and monitoring in the absence of country data.
+The model was revised in 2022 and latest estimates are published on the FAO SDG 12.3.1 webpage.